aimhubio/aim/docs/source/quick_start/supported_types.md

 ### Log fies and directories

-Aim provides two types of custom Objects which can be used to log any data during training run.
+Aim provides two types of Aim objects which can be used to log any data during training run.
 These types are: `File` and `Directory`. `File` and `Directory` objects can be used to log model checkpoints, dataset versions and large data blobs which normally cannot be stored as a regular run parameter.
 Below is an example of saving PyTorch model and adding it as an artifact to the aim `Run`.